hikaru051058/Lumena/README.md

 4. Select the `Lumena` scheme in Xcode and run on an iOS simulator or device.

 The app expects valid AWS Amplify configuration for Cognito, AppSync, S3, and Pinpoint.
 Some cloud-backed flows will not work unless the matching backend environment and credentials are configured.

-## Notes

-This is a legacy showcase repository, not a polished production release.
-The value of the project is in the breadth of implementation: a native iOS social media experience, media capture/editing, cloud persistence, generated GraphQL models, authentication, push notifications, and product/search workflows in one app.